TOUR DESCRIPTIONS

 *To get to the plants, we will hike on a switchback trail that climbs up around 1 mile.
 Must be in decent hiking shape.

-Watercolor Paint Wildflowers in Plein Air
+Watercolor Paint Wildflowers en Plein Air

 For this tour we will visit a natural area in Missoula that’s loaded with native wildflowers and focus on painting one or more flowers using watercolor paint.
 Beginners are very welcome and appreciated!